open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 <span class="lead">This section sets out a series of steps towards improving the content, and the technical openness, of contracting data.</lead>

+On the [publication patterns](../publication_patterns) page you will find further information to support you at each stage of implementation

 ## Content - what to include

 The table below shows the different categories of data that publishers should seek to collect, manage and publish as part of an open contracting process.
 These are divided into three levels: